microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

 ##  5. ADDING C SOURCE FILE TO THE SIMULINK MODEL:
-The model incorporates a C source file, which has configurations required for the different PWM switching schemes through override, swap and output mode features of the High Resolution PWM.
+The model incorporates a C source file, which has configurations required to implement various PWM switching schemes through override, swap and output mode features of the High Resolution PWM.
 Follow the steps below to add a C source file into the Simulink model.

 1. In the **Modelling** tab, click on the **Model Settings**.